guardian/riff-raff/riff-raff/public/docs/reference/build.json.md

 ### projectName

 The name of the project.
-This is ued to identify and select the project in Riff-Raff.
+This is used to identify and select the project in Riff-Raff.

 _Required:_ Yes.